genmor/genome_assembly/README.md

-# genome_assembly
+# Genome assembly related markdown documents and submissions scripts
-Job submissions scripts (SLURM) for genome assembly and various genomic and bioinformatic tasks.
+I'm writing a few simple tutorials for genome assembly related tasks.
+I will also include job sumission scripts that I've written.